 Table image is the impression that other players have of you based on your behaviour at the table.
 This can include the types of hands you play, the way you bet, and the way you interact with other players.

-Players who are aware of their table image can use it to their advantage, as it can influence the way their opponents play against them.
-For example, a player who is perceived as tight and conservative may be able to bluff more successfully, as their opponents may be more likely to fold when they bet aggressively.
+Players aware of their table image can use it to their advantage, as it can influence how their opponents play against them.
+For example, a player perceived as tight and conservative may be able to bluff more successfully, as their opponents may be more likely to fold when they bet aggressively.

 Variance and Tilt

 Tilt refers to the emotional response that players can experience when they encounter negative variance.
-Tilt can cause players to become angry, frustrated, or overly aggressive, which can lead to poor decision-making and further losses.
-Successful players are able to recognize when they are tilting and take steps to regain their emotional control.
+Tilt can cause players to become angry, frustrated, or overly aggressive, leading to poor decision-making and further losses.
+Successful players can recognize when they are tilting and take steps to regain their emotional control.

 Practice

 Practice is incredibly important in skill-based games like Poker.
-The game requires players to perform a variety of tasks, such as making quick decisions, analysing situations, and executing precise movements.
+The game requires players to perform various tasks, such as making quick decisions, analysing situations, and executing precise movements.

-Through practice, players can become more familiar with the game's mechanics, develop strategies, and hone their reflexes and muscle memory.
+Players can become more familiar with the game's mechanics, develop strategies, and hone their reflexes and muscle memory through practice.
 As a result, they can improve their performance, reduce their mistakes, and achieve better results.

-Moreover, practice helps players build confidence and resilience, which are essential qualities in skill-based games.
-By facing challenging situations repeatedly, players can learn to handle pressure, cope with uncertainty, and adapt to changing circumstances.
+Moreover, practice helps players build confidence and resilience, essential qualities in skill-based games.
+By repeatedly facing challenging situations, players can learn to handle pressure, cope with uncertainty, and adapt to changing circumstances.

 Understanding of mathematical concepts